psevestre/openid-fapi/Financial_API_Grant_Management.md

 The token is required to be associated with the following scope value:

-`grant:query`: scope value the client uses to request an access token to query the status of its grants.
+`grant_management_query`: scope value the client uses to request an access token to query the status of its grants.

-`grant:revoke`: scope value the client uses to request an access token to revoke its grants.
+`grant_management_revoke`: scope value the client uses to request an access token to revoke its grants.

 ## Endpoint